Language-Research-Technology/ldaca-website/content/news/posts/gdrf-2025/index.md

 ---
 <br>

-LDaCA ran a Graduate Digital Research Fellowship program in [2023](../gdrf/) and [2024](../gdrf-2024/).
-The program ran again in 2025 and was again co-ordinated by Simon Musgrave and Sam Hames.
-Simon and Sam made two changes to the organisation of the program in 2025 which were intended to make it possible for the program to expand, especially in future years.
-The two changes were:
+LDaCA ran a Graduate Digital Research Fellowship (GDRF)program in [2023](../gdrf/) and [2024](../gdrf-2024/).
+In 2025, for the third year in a row, Research Support and Training Lead {{< profile id="musgrave" >}} and Research Analytics Lead {{< profile id="hames" >}} coordinated the program, making two key changes intended to enable the program to expand in future years.

+The changes were:
-- The program was run entirely online.
-In previous years, face-to-face activities were part of the program, and this limited the pool of potential participants to people in South East Queensland.
-This move was intended to open the program to participants from anywhere in Australia, a goal which was met with one participant joining us from Sydney and another from Perth (and posing a scheduling challenge!).
+1. We ran the program entirely online.
+In previous years, the inclusion of face-to-face activities limited the pool of potential participants to people in South East Queensland.
+Moving online was intended to open the program to participants from anywhere in Australia.
+We met this goal, with one participant joining us from Sydney and another from Perth (and posing a scheduling challenge!).
-- Discussions with organisations with which LDaCA collaborates provided possibilities for enlarging the pool of experts who could act as mentors in the program.
-These discussions included the [Digital Observatory](https://www.digitalobservatory.net.au/) team at Queensland University of Technology and the [Melbourne Data Analytics Platform](https://www.unimelb.edu.au/mdap) at The University of Melbourne, although in the end only assistance from Digital Observatory was called on.
-Robert Fleet from the Digital Observatory was a mentor in the program this year, and we thank him for his contribution.
+2. We enlarged the pool of experts who could act as mentors in the program by inviting participation of organisations with which we already collaborate.
+This included the [Digital Observatory](https://www.digitalobservatory.net.au/) team at Queensland University of Technology and the [Melbourne Data Analytics Platform](https://www.unimelb.edu.au/mdap) at The University of Melbourne.
+In the end, only assistance from Digital Observatory was called on, with Robert Fleet acting as a mentor in the program.
+We thank him for his contribution.

 <br>

-The program supports a small group of research students to explore the possibilities of digital scholarship, particularly in HASS.
-Our Fellows are students undertaking extended research projects who spent 12–15 weeks learning about digital and computational skills in order to enhance their current research/thesis topic or to work on an independent digital project.
+The 2025 GDRF program supported a small group of research students to explore the possibilities of digital scholarship, particularly in HASS.
+The Fellows were students undertaking extended research projects, who spent 12–15 weeks learning about digital and computational skills to enhance their current research/thesis topic, or to work on an independent digital project.
+They explored digital research methods in areas including:
+- visualising data from language research
+- managing digital heritage material in community settings
+- using computational methods to uncover knowledge structures in text.

 The Fellows met regularly in activities to develop a sound understanding of digital research methods and tools, including seminars and training workshops.
 They also had access to mentors who advised and collaborated on their digital projects.

 <br>
-{{< image Src="/grdf-2025/grdf-1.png" Alt="Participants in the 2025 Graduate Digital Research Fellowship program" Desc="2025 GDRF Participants: Alex, Simon and Sam (top row), Elaine and Oscar (bottom row)" Title="2025 GDRF Participants: Alex, Simon and Sam (top row), Elaine and Oscar (bottom row)" Ref="LDaCA"  Height="400" >}}
+{{< image Src="/gdrf-2025/gdrf-2.png" Alt="Participants in the 2025 Graduate Digital Research Fellowship program" Desc="2025 GDRF Participants: Alex, Simon and Sam (top row), Elaine and Oscar (bottom row)" Title="2025 GDRF Participants: Alex, Simon and Sam (top row), Elaine and Oscar (bottom row)" Ref="LDaCA"  Height="400" >}}

 <br>